For the homeowner, rainwater harvesting can mean many things.

 The outbreaks of waterborne illnesses, boil water advisories, and water infrastructure issues, safe water is top of mind – and so it should be.
 Contaminants can infiltrate wells and aquifers, and aging infrastructure can lead to increased risk of contamination.
 In fact, boil water advisories are becoming more and more common, even in large cities.

 So, when planning your rainwater system, it’s smart to think ahead for what your goals might be down the road – considering not just your current needs, but also in the future.
+Whether you’re a homeowner looking for a reliable system or a water treatment professional advising your customers, planning with long-term goals in mind ensures efficiency and sustainability.

 What can you do?